-A major proportion of the graduates of the MA program will have acquired sufficient skill, ability and experience that they will be equipped to undertake further studies in their area of concentration at the doctoral level.
+A major proportion of the graduates of the MA program will have acquired sufficient skill, ability and experience that they will be undertake furth of concentration that they will be equipped to undertake further studies in their area of concentration at the doctoral level.
 MA transcript, demonstrating that they meet the entrance requirements for the TST Th.D./Ph.D. program Evidence of acceptance (TST records, graduate survey) into a doctoral program, either at TST or elsewhere that they will be equipped to enter or to prepare for, or will be better equipped to return to, other vocations for which a basic understanding of theological study is necessary or beneficial.
 (The following is a representative, but by no means exhaustive, list of such vocations: positions in church ministry for which ordination is not a prerequisite; parachurch agencies; teaching at a secondary school level; library work, especially in theological libraries; journalism; social work; health care).